JoaoPedr0Maciel/validate-cpf-cnpj/README.md

 ## Overview
-A Go package for validating Brazilian CPF and CNPJ numbers with concurrent processing and comprehensive error handling.
+A Go package for validating Brazilian CPF and CNPJ numbers.

 ## Features
 - **CPF Validation**: Validates CPF numbers using concurrent processing for better performance